Adil17290/NLP-Project/README.md

 Implementation of tokenization using the transformers library.Explanation of key steps, including padding, truncation, and conversion to PyTorch tensors.
 ## Contribution:
-We welcome contributions! if you want to contibute please follow the guidelines Duplicate the repository.
+We welcome contributions! if you want to contibute please follow the guidelines

+1. Duplicate the repository.
-Generate a fresh branch for your feature or bug fix.
+2. Generate a fresh branch for your feature or bug fix.
-Implement your modifications and save them.
+I3. mplement your modifications and save them.
-Upload your changes to your duplicated repository.
+4. Upload your changes to your duplicated repository.
-Propose a pull request, detailing your alterations and offering relevant context.
+5. Propose a pull request, detailing your alterations and offering relevant context.
 ## Conclusion:
 Our project has significantly advanced English-to-Hindi translation and broader machine translation research.
 Despite challenges in data handling and model optimization, our work underscores the value of innovative strategies.
 Future directions include exploring pre-trained models and addressing low-resource language translation.